nzhang7/2019-coding-exercises/README.md

 ### Prerequisites

 To function properly as is, you will need to install CORS Anywhere.
-In short, CORS Anywhere was the solution to my cross-origin requests to IGN' API being blocked.
+In short, CORS Anywhere was the solution to my cross-origin requests to \[removed\] API being blocked.
 You can read more about it [here](https://github.com/Rob--W/cors-anywhere).

 1. Install [Node.js](http://nodejs.org/)
 2. Install CORS Anywhere.
 Navigate to the FE Web Page directory.
 At a command prompt, enter